+Keep in mind that longer-lasting nail polishes might require more work to get out.
 First, scrape as much of it out as you can using the side of a spoon or a dull knife.
 Any of the following will help get dry nail polish out of the carpet: acetone-free nail polish remover, hairspray, rubbing alcohol, carpet stain remover, or hydrogen peroxide.

 If you choose the first, make sure it really doesn’t contain acetone, because this will damage the carpet further.

 If you opt for hydrogen peroxide, know it can lead to some discoloration.
 It’s best used on lighter-colored carpets.